minetest-mods-camp/beds/README.md

 Information
 -----------

 This mod is named `beds` to sleep, by rightclick the bed.
 It featured in singleplayer mode that the night gets skipped immediately.
 If playing in multiplayer you get shown how many other players are in bed too, if all players are sleeping the night gets skipped.

 ![screenshot.jpg](screenshot.jpg)

 Tech information
 ----------------

 This mod sustitute default one, you must disable the default of minetest game if present or override it.

 #### Features

 * Night Skypping:

 This mod auto featured night skip in singleplayer, in multiplayer it skipped if more than a set percentage (default 50%) of the players are lying in bed and use this option.
 Check configuration section for more info.

 * Controlled respawning:

 If you have slept in bed (not just lying in it) your respawn point is set to the beds location and you will respawn there after death.
 Check configuration section for more info.

 * More beds:

-It features two more beds, the "Blue Simple Bed" like the "Simple Bed" but in blue, and the "Pink Fancy Bed" like the "Fancy Bed" but in pink.
+It features more beds, so along with the Red simple bed we now have White and Blue, and the fance beds has the original Red and now Pink.

 #### Dependencies